csu-tropical/csu-tropical/_posts/2025-06-26-ColonBurgosDefense.markdown

 Delián Colón Burgos defends her research with the title, "Dynamics of Convective Organization in African Easterly Waves observed during the NAMMA and CPEX-CV Field
 Campaigns".

 Congratulations Delián!
-Delián defended her work which used a combination of tools to track lightning and monitor both the area and the energy of lightning strikes in the environments within which several tropical cyclones developed.
-Several particular storms were examined including Hurricanes Claudette, Ida, Earl, and Beryl.
-New methods of tracking lightning hold the potential to illuminate some of the important physical processes that are occuring in the pre-tropical cyglogensis environment.
+Delián's work dives into the details of the different ways that tropical convection can be organized in the early stages of the easterly waves, which in many cases develop into TC's.
+Her research uses multiple sources of observations as well as a novel computational method to combine the observations with ERA5 reanalysis data.
+The observations were taken during two distinct field campaigns in the tropical Atlantic.

 <!--more-->